Lotame unveils Cartographer, its new approach to tracking user identity – TechCrunch

 “Every day when we see an ID, we’ll capture it,” Solomon said.
 “We’re graphing those cookies together, these dozens or hundreds of cookies that we believe, based on our technology, that these cookies belong to the same individual.”

-He also said that connecting IDs in this way is crucial to the whole “Russian nesting doll” of how a publisher or advertiser understands identity on the Internet: “Cookies ladder up to devices, devices ladder up to people, people ladder up to households.”
+He also said that connecting IDs in this way is crucial to the whole “Russian nesting doll” of how a publisher or advertiser understands identity on the internet: “Cookies ladder up to devices, devices ladder up to people, people ladder up to households.”
 So by connecting cookies to people, Lotame can also offer better household-level data.

 And far from being an attempt to circumvent privacy restrictions, Solomon argued that Cartographer actually makes it easier for publishers to stay compliant with Europe’s GDPR and California’s CCPA rules, because they can do a better job of storing a customer’s privacy preferences.